astro-reactive/astro-reactive/CONTRIBUTING.md

 🏘️ Read our [community guidelines](https://github.com/ayoayco/astro-reactive-library/blob/main/CODE_OF_CONDUCT.md)

-💬 Check the [discussion board](https://github.com/ayoayco/astro-reactive-library/discussions) for  announcements or post your messages and questions
+📝 Check the [discussion board](https://github.com/ayoayco/astro-reactive-library/discussions) for  announcements or post your messages and questions

+💬 Hang-out with the team on our [Discord](https://discord.gg/yKyzCjNK) to share feedback, get support, or just have some laughs over memes 😅

 🛠️ Create a [new issue](https://github.com/ayoayco/astro-reactive-library/issues/new/choose) for bugs found or improvement ideas